Knob-and-tube wiring: Elements

 Ceramic knobs were cylindrical and generally nailed directly into the wall studs or floor joists.
 Most had a circular groove running around their circumference, although some were constructed in two pieces with pass-through grooves on each side of the nail in the middle.
 A leather washer often cushioned the ceramic, to reduce breakage during installation.

 By wrapping electrical wires around the knob, and securing them with tie wires, the knob could be used to securely and permanently anchor the wire.
 The knobs separated the wire from potentially combustible framework, facilitated changes in direction, and ensured that wires were not subject to excessive tension.
 Because the wires were suspended in air, they could dissipate heat well.

 Ceramic tubes were inserted into holes bored in wall studs or floor joists, and the wires were directed through them.
 This kept the wires from coming into contact with the wood framing members and from being compressed by the wood as the house settled.
 Ceramic tubes were sometimes also used when wires crossed over each other, for protection in case the upper wire were to break and fall on the lower conductor.

-Ceramic cleats, which were block-shaped pieces, served a purpose similar to that of the knobs except that cleats were generally used in places where the wiring was surface mounted.
+Ceramic cleats, which were block-shaped pieces, had channels for wires to pass through them, and were generally used in places where the wiring was surface mounted, such as along a wall or ceiling.
 Not all knob and tube installations utilized cleats.

 Ceramic bushings protected each wire entering a metal device box, when such an enclosure was used.

 Loom, a woven flexible insulating sleeve, was slipped over insulated wire to provide additional protection whenever a wire passed over or under another wire, when a wire entered a metal device enclosure, and in other situations prescribed by code.

 Other ceramic pieces would typically be used as a junction point between the wiring system proper, and the more flexible cloth-clad wiring found in light fixtures or other permanent, hard-wired devices.
 When a generic power outlet was desired, the wiring could run directly into the junction box through a tube of protective loom and a ceramic bushing.

 Wiring devices such as light switches, receptacle outlets, and lamp sockets were either surface-mounted, suspended, or flush-mounted within walls and ceilings.
 Only in the last case were metal boxes always used to enclose the wiring and device.